tbedford/Website-Test/README.md

 I think neocities is cool and I'd like to support it in a small way.

+## Grip

-I'm using Grip to convert GFM to HTML.
+Grip can be used to convert GFM to HTML.
 The HTML can then be uploaded to Neocities.

-There is some post-processing required to tidy up the output of Grip.

 To install Grip (on Mac OS X):